soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 ```

-Here is the code to plot the brakeID vehicle and AV:
+Plot for the brakeID vehicle and AV:

 ```matlab
 hold on;